Business Student Organizations

 The Warrington Diplomats are a highly motivated and committed group of students who are selected through a competitive application process by the Heavener School of Business in the Warrington College of Business.
 To be considered for a Diplomat position, students must have attained junior or senior status with a minimum 3.3 UF GPA.

-BUMP focuses on developing the holistic student by creating opportunities for students to develop academically, professionally, and personally.
+Business Undergraduate Mentorship Program (BUMP) focuses on developing the holistic student by creating opportunities for students to develop academically, professionally, and personally.

 Major & Academic